sujitdebnath/fau-bionet-project-ws23/README.md

 ## Environment Setup

-This section provides step-by-step instructions for setting up the required environment on Linux, and MacOS systems.
-Please note that the setup process for MacOS systems with Silicon-based processors may vary slightly.
+This section provides step-by-step instructions for setting up the required environment on Linux, or MacOS systems.
+Please note that the setup process for MacOS systems with Silicon-based processors may vary slightly. ta
 ### Used Technology
 1. [Python3.x](https://www.python.org), and [Anaconda](https://anaconda.org) distribution (for Silicon Based MacOS)
 2. [Scanpy](https://scanpy.readthedocs.io/en/stable/) - it is a Python package and a scalable toolkit for analyzing single-cell gene expression data built jointly with [anndata](https://anndata.readthedocs.io/en/latest/).